solvaholic/micropython/README.md

 # Arduino Sketches Repository

-This repository contains several Arduino sketches, written for the ESP32 microcontroller.
+This repository contains several Arduino sketches, written for Heltec's Wifi kit 32 ESP32 microcontroller.
 Each sketch is organized in its own directory, along with its corresponding documentation.

 ## Sketches